The other human beings (or, why you should ignore everybody and write what you were meant to write)

 Writing for others only starts a downward spiral that drags everything courageous and brilliant about you to its depths.
 And before you know it, you’ll have settled into a boring, mediocre writing life based on all the things everyone else wanted from you.

-Oh, because didn't you know?
-There will be some absolutely perfect people out there; people who your words will be a complete revelation to.
-Because The Universe didn't create you in a vaccuum, unrelatable to absolutely no one else out there on the planet.
+The Universe didn't create you in a vaccuum, unrelatable to absolutely no one else out there on the planet.
 No, you have a tribe - a big one.
 And what you have to say is in your mind for a reason.
 You just have to keep out putting your authentic voice and style out there, and shooing all the "other human beings" away with a broom, until you find them.

 Never compromise your creativity for people who can go back to their own lives if the opinions they give you don't work out.
 There's no risk for them, and everything at risk for you.